-"One of the most fiery and original vocalists in contemporary blues and soul...Thoughtful, inventive and almost unerringly on the money.” --MOJO
+“Magness delivers the goods...One of the most impressive, versatile vocalists in contemporary blues and soul...thoughtful, inventive and almost unerringly on the money.” --MOJO

 "As I move forward," says award-winning R&B and blues artist Janiva Magness, "I'm more willing to put myself on the line.
 I'm less willing to burden myself with unnecessary problems, less willing to care what people say about me.
 As it turns out, the more vulnerable I allow myself to be, the more strength I draw from that."
 That vulnerability and strength is on full display on Magness' powerful new album, Stronger For It.
 Magness, through her passionate vocals and, for the first time, through her own original songs, delivers the most moving and intimate album of her career.

-Produced by Dave Darling (Brian Setzer, Meredith Brooks, Dan Hicks, John Waite), Stronger For It is Janiva's declaration of independence.
-Having recently come through an intensely difficult period in her life, Magness has found new strength in her music.
+Produced by Dave Darling (Glen Campbell, Brian Setzer, Stray Cats, Meredith Brooks, Dan Hicks), Stronger For It is Janiva's declaration of independence.
+Having recently come through another intensely difficult period in her life, Magness has found new strength in her music.
 On these performances, she lays her soul bare, singing of loss and recovery, pain and redemption, hurt and healing, looking back and moving forward.
 Recording Stronger For It was as cathartic for Magness as listening to it will be for her fans.
 "Every human being goes through times of huge upheaval and personal transition," Magness says.
 "I think everyone can relate."

-Magness, known primarily as a musical interpreter, co-wrote three remarkable, autobiographical songs for the album, including the poignant and melodic Whistling In The Dark, the riveting I Won't Cry and the take-no-guff showstopper There It Is.
+Magness, known primarily as a musical interpreter, co-wrote three remarkable, autobiographical songs for the album, including the poignant and melodic Whistling In The Dark, the riveting I Won't Cry (which won the 2013 Blues Music Award for Song Of The Year) and the take-no-guff showstopper There It Is.
 Of her songwriting, Magness says, "Writing songs for me is laying out my experiences for everyone to see.
 It's another level of vulnerability."

-In addition to her outstanding originals, Janiva tells the rest of her story through her inspired reinventions of songs by Tom Waits, Grace Potter, Shelby Lynne, Ray Wylie Hubbard, Matthew Sweet, Buddy and Julie Miller and others.
-According to Magness, the ultimate message of the album is clear: "You can get through just about anything and come out better because of it.
-The title says it all."
+In addition to her outstanding originals on Stronger For It, Janiva tells the rest of her story through her inspired reinventions of songs by Tom Waits, Grace Potter, Shelby Lynne, Ray Wylie Hubbard, Matthew Sweet, Buddy and Julie Miller and others.
+According to Magness, the ultimate message of the album is clear: "You can get through just about anything life will do and come out stronger for it."

 Magness signed with Alligator in 2008 and released her stunning label debut, What Love Will Do, to massive critical acclaim.
 The Chicago Sun-Times raved, "Her songs run the gamut of emotions from sorrow to joy.
 A master of the lowdown blues who is equally at ease surrounded by funk or soul sounds, Magness invigorates every song with a brutal honesty," while Blues Revue called her "a blues interpreter of the highest rank...punchy and tough...swaggering, incendiary vocal performances."
 Fueled by all the positive press, National Public Radio's Weekend Edition profiled Magness, putting her in front of an audience of millions and expanding her ever-growing fan base.
 Her 2010 follow-up, The Devil Is An Angel Too, brought even more acclaim.
 The album was the #1 CD of 2010 on the Living Blues radio chart.
 The Wall Street Journal said she plays "hard-hitting blues and soul."
 Living Blues declared, "Accolades come easy when you're this good.
 Magness is blessed with smoky, seductive pipes that bend the blues into pure enchantment.
 Her steely conviction is authentic, soulful and playful.
 The emotion rings true."